Mad River Watch

 quality monitoring dataset in the country.
 Every summer, volunteers

-collect water samples from 36 sites on the Mad River and its
+collect water samples dozens of sites on the Mad River and its

 tributaries.
-At all sites, data collection includes water temperature, pH, and E. coli bacteria levels.
-Eighteen sites are sampled for phosphorus and turbidity.
-MRW results are published in the
+Analysis includes water temperature, E. coli bacteria levels, total phosphorus, total nitrogen and turbidity.
+MRW E. coli samples are analyzed "in-house" and results are published in the

-Valley Reporter, Facebook and the FMR website and also displayed on FMR signs at popular swim
+Valley Reporter, Facebook and the FMR website and also displayed on FMR signs at ten popular swim

 is a water quality monitoring,